 12 Print-Ready Cheat Sheets & Worksheets

-With the Master Japanese Complete Package and Coaching Package, you receive 10 print-ready PDF cheat sheets and worksheets to help you optimize your language learning time:
+With all three Master Japanese packages, you receive 12 print-ready PDF cheat sheets and worksheets to help you optimize your language learning time:

 Goals & Systems

 This worksheet helps you to create specific, measurable, attainable, relevant, and time bound goals and then translate them into effective daily systems.

 Use this sample weekly schedule to get ideas about how to integrate Self-Guided Immersion activities into your life, and then create your own personalized study plan using the blank version.